Agent Cost and Latency Optimization

 - Anthropic: explicit cache control via

 cache_controlbreakpoints.
 Cache reads cost ~10% of standard input tokens (90% discount).
-Cache writes cost 1.25× standard input.
-TTL 5 minutes (extendable).
-Supported across the Claude 3/4 families. - OpenAI: automatic for prompts >1 024 tokens on supported models (GPT-4o, o-series, GPT-5 family).
-Cache hits receive a 50% discount on input tokens.
+Cache writes cost 1.25× standard input for the default 5-minute TTL (2× standard input for an optional 1-hour TTL).
+Supported on all active Claude models as of July 2026 — the Claude 4.x and Claude 5 generations; the Claude 3 family is retired. - OpenAI: automatic for prompts >1 024 tokens on supported models (GPT-4o, o-series, GPT-5 through GPT-5.5).
+Cache hits receive a 50% discount on input tokens with no cache-write cost.
 No explicit API knob required — prefix stability determines hit rate.
+Secondary sources (not independently confirmed against openai.com / developers.openai.com — both proxy-blocked in this verification pass) report that GPT-5.6 and later raise the cache-read discount to 90% but add a 1.25× cache-write charge; treat as hedged until confirmed against OpenAI official docs.

 To exploit caching: put stable content (system prompt, reference documents, few-shot examples) at the top of the context; vary only the dynamic suffix.
 Cross-link: /resources/agent-memory-context covers prompt caching as a context-management technique.